 Adaptations

-Our English reading curriculum for disadvantaged children, including those with SEND is adapted through the use of visual aids, audiobooks, and multi-sensory reading activities.
+Our English reading curriculum for disadvantaged children, including those with SEND is adapted where necessary through the use of visual aids, audiobooks, and multi-sensory reading activities.
 Interactive story sessions, such as using props and puppets, engage children and bring texts to life.
 Simplified texts, visual prompts, and targeted reading strategies, like phonics games, support comprehension and fluency, ensuring all children can enjoy and participate in reading.

 Our English writing curriculum for disadvantaged children, including those with SEND is adapted through the use of word banks, and visual prompts to support the generation of children's ideas.